HubertJan/tkinter-chess/README.md

 # aChess - A chess game written in Python with Tkinter

-aChess is a simple chess game, fully written in Tkinter.
+aChess is a simple chess game, fully written in Python.

 ## License